 The streets are a wonderful mix of European, Chinese and Malay themed buildings.

 Penang’s famous food scene is built around hawkers.
 These are small stalls, usually in a collected food court, with specific family recipes that have been honed over dozens of years, and sometimes multiple generations.
+Below I’m having a core hawker noodle dish called char kway teow at a small hawker stall area near my apartment.

 People either love durians or hate them.
 I really enjoy them.
 Penang is known as possibly having the best durians in SE Asia.
 This one literally melted in my mouth when I ate it.